ShrekIsLoveLife/kooba-helper/README.md

 1. Visit https://shrekislovelife.github.io/kooba-helper/kooba-helper.user.js
 1. Hit the Install button
 1. Maybe give TamperMonkey permission for Incognito/Private browsing mode if you use that
+1. To update, just visit the user.js page mentioned above and click the update button.

 ## Bookmarklet: